Mikelangelo007/SemuBot-s-hand-/README.md

+# 3D Printed Hand Assembly

-PLA has been used for 3D printing
+PLA has been used for 3D printing.

 ### Hand Assembly
 - Assembly Hand v18.stl: Hand Assembly